nkowaokwu/akagu_font/README.md

 Files that end in `.sfd` are the working file type that FontForge works with.
 If we upload an `.sfd` font into FontForge, we can edit the font.

+## Acknowledgements

+Thank you to the following contributors of editing the Akagu font.

+- Cynthia Ellis
+- Udochi Okeke
+- Ijemma Onwuzulike
+- Adaeze Umezurike
+- Jordan Williams
+- Oreen Yousuf